Random Walks Performed by Topologically-Specific Agents on Complex Networks: Concluding Remarks

 \section{Concluding Remarks}

-While random walks and complex networks are important and dynamic areas on themselves, the combination of them (random walks in complex networks) has motivated particular interested especially as this provides an interesting perspective from which to study the effects of the network topology on the dynamics of the random walks.
-However, most approaches to random walks on complex networks have considered agents that correspond to a single node, which can therefore fit in any of the nodes of the respectively explored network.
+While the areas of random walks and complex networks have provided the subject for several studies, their combination (i.e.~random walks in complex networks) motivates particular potential interest as a perspective from which to integrate studies of the interrelationship between the network topology and the dynamics of the respective random walks.
+However, most approaches to random walks on complex networks have considered agents that correspond to a single node, which can therefore fit into any of the nodes of the respectively explored network.

-In the present work, concepts and methods allowing random walks involving moving agents that have specific topology have been described and considered for respective studies concerning three basic types of topologically-specific agents and three complex networks (GEO, ER, and BA).
+In the present work, concepts and methods allowing random walks involving moving agents that have specific topology have been described and considered for respective studies concerning three basic types of topologically-specific agents (triangle, square, and slashed square) and three complex networks (GEO, ER, and BA).

 Basically, the agents are taken to correspond to relatively small graphs, which need to fit the local topology of the networks in which they are to perform random walks.
 More specifically, an agent has been understood to fit a specific locus of the network provided that locus is a subgraph that contains the agent's graph.
-The displacement of this type of agents was then assumed to take place between adjacent admissible sites of the network.
+The displacement of these types of agents was then assumed to take place between adjacent admissible sites of the network.
 By adjacent, it means that each of the nodes in the new position are zero or first neighbors of the respective node of the previous position.

-Two types of random walks have been considered, namely assuming uniformly random choice of new admissible positions, and being influenced by an external field (or specific additional rules).
+Given a topologically-specific agent and a network to be covered, it is possible to obtain the respective \emph{associated networks}, which corresponds to a traditional network whose each node represents a possible position of the agent in the original network, while the links indicate possible displacements between those positions (see Sec.~\ref{sec:equivNet}).

+Several interesting results have been reported and discussed in the present work, being summarized as follows respectively to the two main covered topics, namely structural analysis of the associated networks and characterization of the respectively obtained random walk dynamics.

+We analyzed three key structural aspects of associated networks to the degree of the original network: (i) network admissibility, (ii) the number of connected components, and (iii) the size of these components.
+These metrics were examined for ER and BA network models.

+It has been verified that the associated network attains a maximum number of components at a particular value of average degree.
+This maximum has been observed to be higher for the triangle agent.
+Additionally, as the mean degree exceeds a certain threshold, the number of components decreases as their size increases, suggesting a transition toward increased interconnectivity.
+Furthermore, for higher values of the average degree, particularly around 12, the associated networks showed a tendency to stabilize, presenting consistent characteristics across the considered cases.